cientifiqus/laravel-angular-authentication/README.md

 <h2>Users module</h2>

-<p>The users module has a complete CRUD so you can create (singup), read (login) update and delete the user from the Frontend</p>
+<p>The users module has a complete CRUD so you can create (singup), read (login), update (edit) and delete (remove) the users from the Frontend</p>

-<p>At the backend, you have the necesary API calls for the CRUD and also the JWT token handle embeded.</p>
+<p>At the backend, you have the necessary API calls for the CRUD and also the JWT token handle embedded.</p>

-<p>Some API calls to the backend needs authorization using JWT token</p>
+<p>Some API calls to the backend needs authorization using JWT token (bearer)</p>

 <h2>Server</h2>

-<p>It is expected that the bakcend is located at http://127.0.0.1:8000 and the frontend at http://localhost:4200/ but this last one it is optional.</p>
+<p>It was design on such was that the backend is located at http://127.0.0.1:8000 and the frontend at http://localhost:4200/ but this last one it is optional.</p>

-<p>Also, it is necesary that the backend server has CORS properly setup so the frontend can call it for API consume...</p>
+<p>Also, that the backend server has CORS properly setup so the frontend can call it for API consume...</p>

 <h3>Server first setup</h3>
 <pre>